NARI Investors Have Opportunity to Lead Inari Medical, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 31, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inari Medical, Inc. ("Inari" or the "Company") (NASDAQ: NARI).
+LOS ANGELES, June 3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inari Medical, Inc. ("Inari" or the "Company") (NASDAQ: NARI).

 Class Period: February 24, 2022 – February 28, 2024